 Many people don’t know what their highest value or values are, and no two people have the same hierarchy of values.
 I would love for everyone to take the FREE Demartini Value Determination Process on my website, which will take you step by step through the process.

 Then, once you are clear on your unique list of highest values, you can begin making mindset shifts that will help you to stop comparing yourself with others.
-Instead, you might feel inspired to compare your own actions to your own highest values and begin filling your day with high priority actions that inspire you, instead of low priority actions that don’t.
+Instead, you might feel confident and inspired to compare your own actions to your own highest values and begin filling your day with high priority actions that inspire you, instead of low priority actions that don’t.
 It’s absolutely essential that you stick to what is priority in your life and go after objectives that you embrace resiliently, objectively and neutrally, where you are not highly infatuated or highly resentful, not trying to change yourself relative to others or change others relative to yourself, and where you are centered and more present.
 Plus, much of your self-depreciating phobic limited belief constructs are simply because you are judging others and elevating their positions.
-If you get focused on what’s truly a priority in your life and stick to it, you may find that you transcend your so-called low self-esteem – which is actually an essential feedback response to return your to your highest value and authenticity.
+If you get focused on what’s truly a priority in your life and stick to it, you may find that you transcend your so-called low confidence and self-esteem – which is actually an essential feedback response to return your to your highest value and authenticity.

 What follows are a few action steps and practical ways that you can begin implementing once you have completed the Demartini Value Determination Process?

-I learned many years ago to set goals that are broken down into smaller bites if you want to dramatically increase your likelihood of achieving them.
+I learned many years ago to set goals that are broken down into smaller bites if you want to dramatically increase your likelihood of confidently achieving them.
 It would be wise for you to break big projects down into small bites, and live by priority each day – your own priorities, according to your own highest values.
 Many individuals underestimate the power of living by priority on a daily basis and periodically need reminding.
 If you delegate low priority actions and stick to your highest priority actions, you are more likely to connect with the highest potential you have inside.
-As a result, your self-worth tends to go up, your achievements tend to go up and you will be more likely to expand your space and time horizons for ever greater achievements.
+As a result, your self-worth and confidence tends to go up, your achievements tend to go up and you will be more likely to expand your space and time horizons for ever greater achievements.
 You might also begin giving yourself permission to do greater things you didn’t even know you were capable of doing.
-The real authentic “you” tends to emerge when you live congruently by your highest values.
+The real authentic and confident “you” tends to emerge when you live congruently by your highest values.

 Watch what happens when you ask yourself, “What is the highest priority action I can do today that can help me fulfil my mission on planet earth and make the biggest difference to the greatest number of people with the resources I have today in the most efficient, effective manner?”
-If you do this on a daily basis and stick to that one thing that shows up as your highest priority, and then master the art of doing that in a way that serves people so you can be remunerated for it, you will be on your way to having a more meaningful, fulfilled and inspired life.
+If you do this on a daily basis and stick to that one thing that shows up as your highest priority, and then master the art of doing that in a way that serves people so you can be remunerated for it, you will be on your way to having a more meaningful, fulfilled, confident and inspired life.

 You don’t have to have self-depreciation or low self-worth – you can have an inspired life.
 I know this for sure because I have lived it and I’ve trained tens of thousands of people to do it.
 I’m absolutely certain it’s doable.